 Our Picture Library is one of the world's finest collections of photography and artworks, recording over 200 years of travel, people, place and geographical discovery.

-The Society has worked with the master print-maker Georges Charlier and his team from Salto-Ulbeek in Belgium to create a range of limited-edition platinum prints, created from fragile original glass and celluloid negatives held in the Society’s photographic collection.
+The Society has worked for over five years with master print-maker Georges Charlier and his team from Salto-Ulbeek in Belgium to create a range of limited-edition platinum prints, created from fragile original glass, celluloid and Kodachrome transparencies and negatives held in the Society’s photographic collection.

 The prints are the first made of these images using the rare platinum process.